AreParameswarudu/MovieReview-serverless-application-on-AWS/README.md

 ## Additionals that will leverage the full functionality of the application:
    Integrate the Cognito to authenticate and authorize users.
    Use cloud front to host the application to all regions.
+   Using cloudwatch and aws insights to visualise the analytics.